About Me

 I'm Crystal, and here's my story-

-In this interplay of experiences of life and culture, we think we're fine... until we're not.
+As American women we are drowning in feeling something is wrong with us, we are not enough, or that we are too much.
+The hormones of our 20's and 30's make us want to become whatever we feel is needed to fit into society and to be chosen as mates, but our shame may keep us from being available as our true selves.
+Physical imbalances accompany these emotional states.
 Our skin may break out.
 Our belly starts getting bloated.
 Anxiety and stress make our shoulders tight.
 Menstrual cycles become irregular or getting pregnant is not easy.
-Motherhood and midlife and career crisis' come out of nowhere and we feel lost and disconnected from our body and soul.
+Motherhood and midlife and career crisis' come out of nowhere and we as women feel lost and disconnected from our body and soul.

 I wished I'd had this help.